-- Turn the dose selector back until the dose counter shows 0. - If you need more insulin than the units left in your pen, you can split your dose between two pens.

-▲ Be very careful to calculate correctly if splitting your dose.
+- Turn the dose selector back until the dose counter shows 0. - If you need more insulin than the units left in your pen, you can split your dose between two pens. - ⚠ Be very careful to calculate correctly if splitting your dose.
 If in doubt, take the full dose with a new pen.
-If you split the dose wrong, you will inject too little or too much insulin, which can lead to a blood sugar level that is too high or too low.
+If you split the dose incorrectly, you will inject too little or too much insulin, which can lead to too high or too low blood sugar levels.

-▲ Further important information
+△ Further important information

-- Always keep your pen with you. - Always carry an extra pen and new needles with you, in case of loss or damage. - Always keep your pen and needles out of sight and reach of others, especially children. - Health care professionals, relatives and other carers should follow general precautionary measures for removal and disposal of needles, to eliminate the risk of needlestick injury. - Never share your pen or your needles with other people.
+- Always keep your pen with you. - Always carry an extra pen and new needles with you, in case of loss or damage. - Always keep your pen and needles out of sight and reach of others, especially children. - Never share your pen or your needles with other people.
 It might lead to cross-infection. - Never share your pen with other people.
-Your medicine might be harmful to their health.
+Your medicine might be harmful to their health. - Caregivers must be very careful when handling used needles to reduce the risk of needle injury and cross-infection.